JAMJU/interspeech-2020-perceptimatic/README.md

 ## DPGMM

-We use the kaldi toolkit to extract MFCCs and apply the same VTLN than in [CITE] (the vtln-mfccs can be provided on demand, contact juliette.millet@cri-paris.org), then we  extract the posteriorgrams from the French and English models from [CITE] we follow the instructions of https://github.com/geomphon/CogSci-2019-Unsupervised-speech-and-human-perception
+We use the kaldi toolkit to extract MFCCs and apply the same VTLN than in [1] (the vtln-mfccs can be provided on demand, contact juliette.millet@cri-paris.org), then we  extract the posteriorgrams from the French and English models from [1] we follow the instructions of https://github.com/geomphon/CogSci-2019-Unsupervised-speech-and-human-perception

 # Other notes
 ## Details results of the sampling